wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 *It'll always be there, pulling at you.
 But you should know that it's damned.<br>By the sons & daughters it'll produce.
 By the lovers who will depend on it.
 By your doctors & employers.
 By the creator of the universe.<br>You are woven into the sin itself.
 If it were anyone else, it'd be called divine madness.<br>But it's not him, it's you.
 And it's your cross to bear.<br>Smile!
 Repent & cleanse yourself.
 Your purity will be your life force, and your condemnation is the most natural thing in the world.<br>You're a woman now.
 Happy 12th birthday.*<br>Exploring secrecy & shame around fertility & sexuality, how it manifests in the body, and how to reclaim what can't be purified.

 Robyn Greeves is a contemporary performance artist, physical performer, and textile artist with a focus on creating postmodern performance work to explore & deconstruct politics & human behaviour.
-She has developed an interest in psychology, feminism, disability, social behaviour, communication, and the sensory experience.
+She has developed an interest in psychology, feminism, disability, social behaviour, communication, the sensory experience.
 She makes work through the mediums of movement-based practices & durational performance.
 <hr>
 **Rowena Gander** · *Bed Death*